anna-dor-plumsail/documents-docs/source/advanced/html-template-syntax.rst

 Some tags, such as **each** and **with**, change which object the values will be retrieved from.

-If a property with the placeholder name can't be found at the current scope, the name will be searched for at the next highest level.
+If a property with the placeholder name can't be found in the current scope, the name will be searched for at the next highest level.

-Engine will automatically detect when an object is a dictionary and search for a matching key.
+The engine will automatically detect when an object is a dictionary and search for a matching key.
 In this case, it still needs to be a valid identifier name.

 Nested Placeholders
 -------------------